KentukiS/wp-internal-link-checker/README.md

 How to use:
 1) install the plugin in Admin->Plugins->Upload Plugin https://prnt.sc/NqwZNh1eWSzF
 2) Go to Admin->Settings->Writing
-3) Change "Minimal internal links for post" to whatever you want value
+3) Change "Minimal internal links for post" to whatever you want value https://prnt.sc/Il46aSyLqCXn

+Plugin without needed count of links in content https://prnt.sc/68XvT2PSMUoh

 It's done!